コンテンツにスキップ

 [Concert Information]

-Thursday, October 5, 2023, 6:30 PM (Doors open at 6:00 PM) Tokyo Bunka Kaikan Small Hall
+Thursday, October 5, 2023, performance starts at 6:30 PM (doors open at 6:00 PM), Tokyo Bunka Kaikan Small Hall.

-Inquiries: Pro Arte Musice 03-3943-6677 https://www.proarte.jp/
+Inquiries: Pro Arte Musique 03-3943-6677 https://www.proarte.jp/

-■Osaka University of Arts Promenade Concert 2023
+■ Osaka University of Arts Promenade Concert 2023

 ・Nagoya performance

-Wednesday, August 23, 2023, 6:00 PM (Doors open at 5:00 PM) Aichi Prefectural Arts Theatre Concert Hall
+Wednesday, August 23, 2023, performance starts at 6:00 PM (doors open at 5:00 PM), Aichi Prefectural Arts Theater Concert Hall.

-・Osaka performance
+Osaka performance

 ・Tokyo performance

-For reservations and inquiries, please contact Osaka Art Agency at 06-6372-4583 (weekdays 9:00-17:00)
+Reservations and inquiries: Osaka Art Agency 06-6372-4583 (Weekdays 9:00-17:00)